pygridtools/gridmap/doc/index.rst

 ..
-Grid Map documentation master file, created by sphinx-quickstart on Tue Jul 16 09:06:32 2013.
+GridMap documentation master file, created by sphinx-quickstart on Tue Jul 16 09:06:32 2013.

-Grid Map
+GridMap
 ==============================

 A package to allow you to easily create jobs on the cluster directly from Python.
 You can directly map Python functions onto the cluster without needing to write any wrapper code yourself.

-This is the ETS fork of an older project called Python Grid.
+This is the ETS fork of an older project called PythonGrid.
 Unlike the older version, it is Python 2/3 compatible.

 For some examples of how to use it, check out ``map_reduce.py`` (for a simple